 Location: Arlington, Texas

 Round up your family or grab your best friend and venture to one of these top amusement parks.
-With parks all over the nation, it looks like you’ve got the perfect excuse to plan your next vacation.
+With parks nationwide, it looks like you’ve got the perfect excuse to plan your next vacation.